bskoric/simple-tweet-fe-fon-master/README.md

 Last but not least, user have to register, login, in order to use application.
 Also, user can change his data and passoword, through appication.
+For testing purpose, all existing users using same password '**12345**'

 ## Architecture